 Mazda CX-3 (2015 – 2019) At A Glance

 There is a standard fit seven-inch touchscreen with a rotary controller for use on the move.
-It’s not as slick as the touchscreen system you’d find in a Volkswagen T-Roc but it works well enough and means there’s no mess of buttons to clutter up the centre console.
+It’s not as slick as the touchscreen system you’d find in a Volkswagen T-Roc, but it works well enough and means there’s no mess of buttons to clutter up the centre console.

 There is plenty of legroom and enough headroom for all but the tallest passengers.
-A 350-litre boot is about average for the class, though it has the benefit of a false floor for hiding items out of sight.
+A 350-litre boot is about average for the class, although it has the benefit of a false floor for hiding items out of sight.

 Engines include a frugal 1.5-litre diesel (later changed to a 1.8-litre) and a 2.0-litre petrol, the top version with 150PS.
-All of the engines give the light CX-3 punchy performance, with plenty of pace to overtake slower traffic and gearing that gives a relaxed, quiet motorway cruise, notwithstanding a little wind noise around the large door mirrors.
+All of the engines give the light Mazda CX-3 punchy performance, with plenty of pace to overtake slower traffic and gearing that gives a relaxed, quiet motorway cruise, notwithstanding a little wind noise around the large door mirrors.

-  But it’s a country road where the CX-3 really shines, thanks to ample grip and lively steering.
+But it’s on a country road where the Mazda CX-3 really shines, thanks to ample grip and lively steering.
 It’s a fun car on a back road, with suspension that blends a comfortable ride with impressive handling and body control.

 For those who live out in the wilds, there is even an all-wheel-drive variant on offer for some extra traction in poor conditions.